Last updated: May 2026

 • Markups removed: 15–30%

-• Traditional: Brands buy inventory, store 60–90 days, pay for storage
+• Legacy: Brands buy inventory, store 60–90 days, pay for storage

 • Temu: Ships directly from the point of origin or a near-origin hub

-• Traditional: Supplier warehouse → 3PL → Customer
+• Legacy: Supplier warehouse → 3PL → Customer

 • Temu: Single fulfillment node near production → Customer

-Temu has reported multi-billion-dollar losses while scaling aggressively.
-Their rock-bottom prices are subsidized by venture capital, not operational margins you can replicate.
+Temu's parent company PDD Holdings has absorbed billions in losses on Temu's US expansion to capture market share.
+Venture capital and parent-company profits from Pinduoduo subsidize their pricing, not operational margins you can replicate.
 But the structural efficiency behind their model is real and replicable.
 Remove redundant touchpoints, and those savings compound whether you're moving 10 million units or 10,000.

 • $50K to $500K annual inventory budgets